 In 2020, we worked with The Fabricant to create its MVP for a digital self-expression platform - LEELA - enabling users to turn themselves into digital avatars and then dress them with digital apparel.

-The MVP was met with critical acclaim, including winning Dutch Design Awards 2021 for best fashion experience, and served as the foundation for The Fabricant’s Series A round to create the “Wardrobe of the Metaverse.”
+The MVP was met with critical acclaim, including winning Dutch Design Awards 2021 for best fashion experience, and served as the foundation for The Fabricant’s funding rounds to create the “Wardrobe of the Metaverse.”

-Today, The Fabricant operates a global digital fashion house, and LEELA is now called The Fabricant Studio, offering a completely digital fashion co-creation experience and NFT marketplace.
+Today, The Fabricant operates a global digital fashion house, and LEELA has transformed into The Fabricant Studio, offering a complete digital fashion co-creation experience and NFT marketplace.

 Our most significant learning from working with the nascent Web3 community was its focus on co-creation, co-ownership, and co-monetization and the notion that it must be at the heart of fashion’s future.